Chapter 19: The Tragedy at Ong Thanh 062025

 themselves.
 It's also knowing who to call to get help for them when they

 desperately need that help.
-Above it all, however, great leadership has
+Above it all, however, outstanding

-its roots in the enlightenment of the Holy Spirit, either through one's
+leadership has its roots in the enlightenment of the Holy Spirit, either

-newborn spirit or by proxy through some other Christian's legacy.
+through one's newborn spirit or by proxy through some other Christian's

 This same morning, before leaving the NDP, Terry's disorganized

-brain made another big slip-up.
-He didn't bring along his recon platoon.
+brain made another significant slip-up.
+He didn't bring along his recon

+platoon.
 These were his best fighters.
-If he had brought them along, he very well
+If he had brought them along, he

-may have died of old age.
-"Most of those boys" carried the M-14s which
+very well may have died of old age.
+"Most of those boys" carried the

-could do almost as much damage in the right hands, as an M-60 machine
+M-14s, which could do almost as much damage in the right hands as an

-gun.
-However, Terry changed recon's marching orders, in the meeting the
+M-60 machine gun.
+However, Terry changed Recon's marching orders in the

-night before, sending them to the West on a "wild goose chase".
-I can't
+meeting the night before, sending them to the West on a "wild goose

-help but wonder if brigade commander Newman's harsh treatment of Terry,
+chase".
+I can't help but wonder if brigade commander Newman's harsh

-passive-aggressive move by leaving recon behind?
-Was he thinking, "I'll
+to make some passive-aggressive move by leaving Recon behind?
+Was he

-command decision, made by Terry.
-Nothing Terry did, however, indicated
+decision made by Terry.
+Nothing Terry did, however, indicated that he

-that he was stupid.
-Instead, his entire manner had been screaming out to
+was stupid.
+Instead, his entire manner had been screaming out to anyone

-anyone who had ears, that his heart was not in his job.
-Whether Terry
+who had ears that his heart was not in his job.
+Whether Terry was trying

-was trying to prove something to himself, or to Coleman and Newman,
+to prove something to himself or to Coleman and Newman doesn't really

-doesn't really matter.
 I do know this.
-Great leadership means never
+Outstanding leadership means never having to

-having to prove anything to anyone.
-It just means, “Do the right thing”
+prove anything to anyone.
+It just means, "Do the right thing" and

-and “Damned the torpedoes”.
-Dick Cavazos did that early-on, as a young
+"Damned the torpedoes".
+Dick Cavazos did that early on, as a young

 Lieutenant in Korea.
 He was able to do the "right thing" because his